 - The case of cookies could end up in another warehouse or be sent directly to your grocery store.
 Many factors influence whether the case of cookies will have a warehouse stop over.
 Distance is one of them.
 You might live in Pangnirtung.
 If the goods weren’t diverted a while back, they will be now.

 So how does a small food producer get his or her stuff to market?
 In their own car, that’s how.
-They go to each store, or if they’re lucky enough to have a contract with a regional chain then to that chain’s warehouse.
-It’s very time consuming but, right now, it’s the only way to do it.
+They go to each grocery store, or if they’re lucky enough to have a contract with a regional chain then to that chain’s warehouse.
+It’s very time consuming but right now it’s the only way to do it.
 The local processor simply doesn’t have the volume.